QuantEcon/python_lecture_sandpit/source/rst/permanent_income_dles.rst

 .. contents:: :depth: 2

-In addition what's in Anaconda, this lecture will need the following libraries
+In addition to what's included in  Anaconda, this lecture uses the quantecon  library

 .. code-block:: ipython
   :class: hide-output